paritytech/grandpa-bridge-gadget/README.md

 ## Project Layout

 What follows is an overview of how the project repository is laid out.
-The main components are the `beefy-gadget` which is a POC of the BEEFY round logic.
-The BEEFY `pallet` which is mainly a thin integration layer over the session pallet and keeps track of the current authorities.
+The main components are the `beefy-gadget` which is a POC of the BEEFY round logic. `beefy-pallet` which is mainly a thin integration layer over the session pallet and keeps track of the current authorities.
 Finally the BEEFY `primitives` crate which contains most of the type definitions for the BEEFY protocol.

-The `primitives` crate also contains a test [light_client](.primitives/tests/light_client/) which demonstarates how BEEFY would be utilized by a light client implementation.
+The `primitives` crate also contains a test [light_client](.primitives/tests/light_client/) which demonstrates how BEEFY would be utilized by a light client implementation.

 ```
 ├── beefy-gadget  // The BEEFY gadget
 │  └── ...
+├── beefy-pallet  // The BEEFY pallet.
+│  └──  ...
 ├── docs          // Documentation
 │  └──  ...
 ├── node-example  // A Substrate node running the BEEFY gadget
-│  └──  ...
-├── pallet        // The BEEFY pallet.
 │  └──  ...
 ├── primitives    // The BEEFY primitives crate includig a test light client
 │  └──  ...